 Give your skin a little massage with the moisturizer.
 Using upward strokes, gently massage the product into your skin.
 This helps with absorption and boosts circulation for a healthy glow.

-Step 8: Allow Absorption
+Step 8: Allow Time for Absorption

 Step 9: SPF (Daytime Routine)